qingquan63/FairEMOL/README.md

 There are two parts for this work, model training and ensemble learning.
 1. Model training: this part is implemented using python, which is mainly based on [geatpy](https://github.com/geatpy-dev/geatpy).
 Further, we modified it so that the code supports individuals (solutions) in a population being neural networks during optimisation process.

 2. Ensemble learning: model selection strategies are implemented using matlab mainly based on [PlatEMO](https://github.com/BIMK/PlatEMO).
-Analysis code is also provided.
+Analysis codes are also provided.
 #### Set running environment

 In `FairEMOL/__init__.py`, if your system is linux, please choose